 Working Papers

-Access to Online Misinformation is Not Sex Education
+Access to Online Information is Not Sex Education

 Health misinformation can cause individuals to misjudge risks and lead to dangerous disease outbreaks.
 Expanding internet access has been shown to increase health knowledge along many dimensions.
 Yet, we show that in the context of the HIV/AIDS epidemic, access to online information, even restricted to a high-quality source, does not effectively counteract pervasive health misinformation.
 We study a randomized trial providing Wikipedia access in Malawian secondary schools.
 Despite intensive use, and nudges to search for correct information, nearly all students retain critical misconceptions related to pregnancy and HIV risk.
 Misconceptions persist and prevail for years after students gain access to the full internet.
 We also find limited impacts on long-run sexual behavior and attitudes.
 High confidence in incorrect beliefs, and distraction by other online content, appear to explain the results.
 Access to online information does not substitute for effective sex education, and direct information provision is likely necessary.